-My primary business and interest is building custom furniture, not replacing cane.
-Therefore I do not keep a variety of materials in stock.
+I do not keep a variety of materials in stock.
 My local source no longer carries the materials, so mail-order to the rescue.
 Therefore I will special order the material for you, at your expense, which may delay your project slightly.

 The top of the rattan has a hard skin, and does not absorb stain or finish well.
 After examining several sets of furniture, it appears that most colored rattan was sprayed with the color of the furniture when the furniture was initially finished in the factory.
 Some experts suggest coating the top with shellac, but that experiment was not satisfactory.
 The bottom of the seat, which is the inside of the reed, is normally left unfinished.
 Therefore unless I can spray the entire set of chairs, the rattan needs to be left natural, such as these pictures.

 The chair must be firm and without wobble before the cane and rattan can be installed - there is substantial pulling and pounding during the process.
 Chair repairs, if needed, must be done before the seat is replaced.
 Successful repairs often require disassembly and removal of the old glue, and perhaps replacement of the tenons or dowels, before the chair can be reassembled and successfully glued.
 This is especially time consuming if makeshift repairs have been attempted.
 Charges will be done on a time and material basis, with a minimum charge of $10 per failing joint.

 Here are three of the six chairs in the dining room set.